jmx-jiang/Midnight-Timer/README.md

 # Midnight-Timer
 This is a midnight timer.
-This timer is not perfect; it can freeze and then update after a few seconds.
-Reloading also causes problems.
+This timer is imperfect; it can freeze and then update after a few seconds.
+Reloading fixes the problem.